 Tent pitched and kit sorted I was free to go for a wander.
 The best view from Sergeant Man is southwards, looking down the Bright Beck Valley towards Blea Tarn.
 However this was already in the shadow of the Langdale Pikes as the sun was getting lower in the sky.
-I’d revisit there in the morning.
+I’d revisit the summit in the morning.
 Instead I headed north for the short half mile walk up to High White Stones, the small crag that forms the summit of High Raise.
-Its a gentle climb and in the cool evening temperatures didn’t take long.
+Its a gentle climb and in the cool evening temperatures it didn’t take long.

 There are plenty of fells to be seen from High Raise: from Skiddaw in the north to Helvellyn and Fairfield in the east, the Coniston Fells to the south and the Scafell ridge to the west.
-But they’re all distant and very spread out.
+Unfortunately they’re all distant and very spread out.
 Picking out a good angle for a photo wasn’t easy.
 Thanks to the angle at which the sun was setting the view towards Scafell Pike was one of the best though.

 View over Rosthwaite Fell towards Honister Pass just after the sun set

 Even better was the view north along the length of the Borrowdale Valley.

 I was very fortunate that the forecast turned out to be spot on.
 My tent barely moved in the night and all was dead still.
 As a result I was woken by my alarm at 4:15am feeling quite refreshed.

 Grabbing my camera and breakfast I clambered up to the top of the summit crag and sat down to eat.

 The view looking past Pavey Ark towards the Coniston Fells at dawn

 That is much better than watching Breakfast TV!